UnderGrounder96/rentAcar/README.md

   iii) Testing
-    In order to test the program it's necessary to run it and check if no errors were presented.
+    In order to test the program it's necessary to run the app and check if no errors were presented.
     The most common errors could be:

     1) NodeJS port error